This page details one or more prototype versions of Trouble Shooter.

-This prototype has a build date of May 28, 1991 — about 6 months before the initial release of the US version and over nine before the Japanese version's release.
+This prototype was built on May 28, 1991, about six months before the release of the US version and over nine before the Japanese version's release.

-The actual levels appear to be finalized in terms of graphics and design.
-However, there are various presentation-related things throughout the game that remain incomplete.
+While the levels appear to be finalized in terms of graphics and design, there are various presentation-related things throughout the game that remain incomplete.

 SEGA MEGA DRIVE (C)SEGA 1990.MAR BATTLE MANIA BATTLE MANIA exercise only

 SEGA MEGA DRIVE (C)SEGA 1991.MAR BATTLE MANIA TROUBLE SHOOTER GM T-23016

 SEGA MEGA DRIVE (C)VIC 1992.FEB BATTLE MANIA TROUBLE SHOOTER GM T-23013- 00

 The game's serial number isn't present in the prototype header, instead stating "exercise only".
 The build date is one year earlier than in the initial US release.
 Director and programmer Takayan stated in a 2004 interview:

 There were actually very few man-hours spent on the project, although it’s impossible to know exactly how many now.
 Because of its slightly strange development process, I finished the game in 1990 but it didn’t get released until 1991.